RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Plugins-Development.md

 plugin_distros_supported=("*")
 ```

+The complete list of the available Linux distributions can be found at `airgeddon.sh` file in an array called `known_compatible_distros`.

 Next section is just to create your new custom functions.
 We must differentiate between new custom functions and "hooked" functions.

 ```